-Diagram 41.-Rush.
+Diagram 41.-Reduced 1-5th.

-The basilar phreno-metrical angle 40 degrees; the base of the brain very deep and wide, and the region of the moral sentiments small.
+The basilar phrenometrical angle 40 degrees; the base of the brain very deep and wide, and the region of the moral sentiments small.

-Diagram 42.-Courvoisier.

-Diagram 43.-Fieschi.
+Diagram 42.-Rush.
+Reduced to 1-5th.

 Courvoisier, the murderer of Lord William Russell.
-The basilar phreno-metrical angle 40 degrees; the base of the brain very deep and wide; and the region of the moral sentiments very small, being conical.
-This is a most dangerous criminal type, and it is high time that society should have the means of protecting itself against the atrocities of this class of individuals.
+The basilar phreno-metrical angle 40 degrees; the base of the brain very deep and wide; and the region of the moral sentiments small, being conical. is a most dangerous criminal type, and it is high time that society should have the means of protecting itself against the atrocities of this class of individuals.